OpenNews/srccon/logistics.md

 ## Childcare
 We offer free, on-site childcare throughout the full SRCCON schedule (including Thursday evening) at the adjoining Commons Hotel.
 The caregivers act as employees of KiddieCorp (not contractors) and are recruited from local licensed daycare centers, elementary schools, preschools, and collegiate departments of early childhood education.
 [Learn more about our free childcare.](/childcare)

-## Travel from outside the US
+## Travel from outside the U.S.

-For folks who are coming in from outside the US, we recommend the EFF’s [guide to protecting your data at the US border](https://www.eff.org/wp/digital-privacy-us-border-2017) for details on what to consider at the border crossing.
+For folks who are coming in from outside the U.S., we recommend the EFF’s [guide to protecting your data at the US border](https://www.eff.org/wp/digital-privacy-us-border-2017) for details on what to consider at the border crossing.
 If you need any further help or have any questions, please [email us](mailto:srccon@opennews.org).

 ## Lodging
 Our conference rate at the [The Commons Hotel](http://www.commonshotel.com/) has expired, but you can call (800) 822-6757 or (612) 379-8888 to inquire about any rooms that might still be available.